aka: Did You Just Hijack Cthulhu

 Anime and Manga

-- In Code Geass, Sort of, Lelouch briefly takes control of what is refereed to as "GOD" using his Geass, but given the nature of his powers, he only has control momentarily, but it's enough to stop the Ragnarok Connection.
+- In Code Geass, sort of; Lelouch briefly takes control of what is referred to as "GOD" using his Geass, but given the nature of his powers, he only has control momentarily, but it's enough to stop the Ragnarok Connection.

 - In Fullmetal Alchemist, Father uses a massive-scale alchemy technique to absorb Truth into his body.
 He was never weak to begin with, but Truth is definitely far more powerful.
 This backfires on him because he eventually loses control and is dragged into the Gate of Truth.

 - The Mangekyo Sharingan in Naruto lets the user do this to the Tailed Beasts.
 Madara and Obito Uchiha used their Rinnegan eyes to do this the Ten Tails.
 More conventionally, after becoming the Ten Tailed Beast's jinchuuriki, Obito is overwhelmed by its power and his psyche is nearly torn to pieces, but he subdues it through sheer force of will coupled with his love for Rin.
 Madara, however, has no such difficulties after becoming the Ten Tails' jinchuuriki because they both want the same thing.